AModoMio

 The meat of the poor

 The recipe for this chestnut and lentil soup originates from the province of Chieti in Abruzzo.
 However, similar soups have a tradition in the mountainous regions as far down as Basilicata.
 Here in the Apennines, many lentils are cultivated.
-Some varieties even at over 1,500 m above sea level.
+Some varieties are even at over 1,500 m above sea level.
 Others thrive well on the volcanic islands, for example on the Sicilian coast.
-The small pulses are low in fat as well as being rich in protein, phosphorus, iron and vitamin B. And they are not expensive.
+The small pulses are low in fat as well as being rich in protein, phosphorus, iron, and vitamin B. And they are not expensive.
 No wonder they were called "the meat of the poor" for such a long time.

 Lentils varieties